portal-game-hack/Chaser-The-Python/README.md

 ![Image of Snake](./public/snake.png)

 ### Description
-Chaser the Python is a node js app that converts the classic single player game into a fun, multi-player, addictive game with tons of obstacles.
+Chaser the Python converts the classic single player game into a fun, multi-player, addictive game with tons of obstacles.
 Who doesn't enjoy an intense snake competition.

 ### Technologies involved